roman-milk/roman-milk.github.io/hot-incest.md

  "Damn, mom.
 You look so hot.
 Can I have another hug."

  "Of course, baby.
 I have lots of hug for you.
 You are my baby boy."
-Report_Story #2